Cyprus Forum Brussels

 She holds a Ph.D. in International Economics from the Graduate Institute of International and Development Studies in Geneva and a Doctorate in Statistical and Mathematical Methods Applied to Economics and Social Sciences from the University of Perugia, Italy

-Vsevolod Chentsov is the Ukrainian Ambassador and Head of the Mission of Ukraine to the EU.
+Oksana Diakun is Deputy Head of the Mission of Ukraine to the EU since January 2024.

 ROEL DOM